asm0dey/projector-pres/index.md

 - UI operations can be buffered
 - There are not so many REAL UI operations
-- Crossplatform drawing is achievable
+- Cross-platform drawing is achievable
-- Parts of code may really be reused between server and client
+- Parts of code may be reused between server and client

 ---